-For the past 21 years, Kumu Hula Eileen Mumm has been teaching beginning and advanced hula classes through the OCC, sharing her knowledge of Hawaiian dance, language and culture with local students – just as her title implies.
+For more than 20 years, Kumu Hula Eileen Mumm has been teaching beginning and advanced hula classes through the OCC, sharing her knowledge of Hawaiian dance, language and culture with local students – just as her title implies.
 Kumu hula means a teacher of hula.
 Many have been with her even longer than Brody.
 While dancing is the focus, the halau (a school, academy or group – usually a hula school) clearly provides a strong and supportive network for all its members.

 “There’s so much cooperation and cohesiveness and a real sense of aloha spirit in Eileen’s classes,” says Sue Walsh, who joined one of the first classes in 1998 after moving to Olympia when her husband was transferred to JBLM.
 “It doesn’t matter what background you come from, everyone accepts you and you feel welcome.
 It draws the community together.”

 Retired critical care nurse Kathy Hughes agrees.
 “Eileen is a charismatic and inclusive person,” she says.
 “She makes everyone feel like you’re part of a family.”

 Mumm’s path to becoming a kumu hula involves a degree of serendipity.
 Growing up in Seattle, she visited a friend’s halau and was introduced to the teacher, who promptly put her on the spot by asking, “So when will you be in class?”
 Mumm laughs.
 “She caught me so off guard that I couldn’t respond.
 I showed up the next week.”